 \section{Methodology}

-Our work will be structured in the following way.
-In Section \ref{sec:1d}, we study the guided process on one token, and we demonstrate the effect of guidance in this case.
-We also show that in its current form, guidance suffers from a critical problem, and we introduce a method to address it in Section \ref{sec:improved-guidance}.
+We begin by analyzing the guided process in the simplest case of a single token in Section \ref{sec:1d}, which already reveals a key limitation of existing guidance.
+We then introduce our proposed remedy in Section \ref{sec:improved-guidance} via column normalization.
 Afterwards, we analyze the effect of guidance schedules on two tokens in Section \ref{sec:2d}.
 Finally, we present experimental results of our methods in Section \ref{sec:experiments}.